Is Meat the New Tobacco? Regulating Food Demand in the Age of Climate Change

 18 Pages Posted: 17 Feb 2019 Last revised: 12 Feb 2021

 Date Written: February 5, 2019

-Switching from a meat-heavy to a plant-based diet is one of the highest-impact lifestyle changes for climate mitigation and adaptation.
+Switching from a meat-heavy to a plant-based diet is one of the highest-impact individual lifestyle changes for climate mitigation and adaptation.
 However, conventional demand-side energy policy has focused on increasing consumption of efficient machines and fuels.
 Regulating food demand has key advantages.
-First, food consumption is biologically constrained, thus switch- ing to more efficient foods avoids unintended consequences of switching to more efficient machines, like higher overall energy consumption.
-Second, food consumption, like smoking, is primed for norm- shifting because it occurs in socially conspicuous environments.
-Indeed, while place-based bans and information regulation were essential in lowering the prevalence of smoking, the same strategies may be even more effective in reducing meat demand.
-Several policy reforms can be implemented at the federal level, from reform of food marketing schemes to publicly subsidized meal programs.
+First, food consumption is biologically constrained, thus switching to more energy efficient foods avoids unintended consequences of switching to more efficient machines, like higher overall energy consumption.
+Second, food norms, like smoking norms, are malleable because eating, like smoking, frequently occurs in socially conspicuous environments.
+Insofar as place-based smoking bans and information regulation were essential in lowering the prevalence of smoking, the same strategies may be even more effective in reducing meat demand.
+Several policy reforms can be implemented at the federal level, from reform of food marketing policies to reforms in publicly subsidized meal programs.